britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Tokens in queries and messages {#cbor-tokens}

-Messages, queries, and notifications all contain an opaque token (2) key, whose content is a byte array of maximum length 32, and is used to link Messages to the Queries they respond to, and Notifications to the Messages they respond to.
+Messages, queries, and notifications all contain an opaque token (2) key, whose content is a 16-byte array, and is used to link Messages to the Queries they respond to, and Notifications to the Messages they respond to.
 Tokens MUST be treated as opaque values by RAINS servers.

 A Message sent in response to a Query MUST contain the token in that Query.
 Otherwise, the Message SHOULD contain a token selected by the server